-The dashboard allows users to start a blog, upload pictures and videos, and follow other’s blogs and post comments on their walls.
-With an easy to use interface Tumblr has quickly become a favourite among social media addicts.
+The dashboard allows users to start a blog, upload pictures, and videos, and follow other’s blogs and post comments on their walls.
+With an easy-to-use interface, Tumblr has quickly become a favorite among social media addicts.
 That also puts you at an added disadvantage against social media spy-like apps and software.

 The internet has revolutionized the way people interact and connect, and social media, for now, is what makes that possible.
 Take your pick on any social networking website and chances are they will have something unique to offer.
-However facebook is good , if you are running an ad as a business.
-Driving traffic from facebook to your website is easy compared to other alternatives.
-Otherwise you can easily opt out facebook and switch over to an another alternative if you are just willing to socialize yourself.
+However, Facebook is good, if you are running an ad as a business.
+Driving traffic from Facebook to your website is easy compared to other alternatives.
+Otherwise, you can easily opt-out of Facebook and switch over to another alternative if you are just willing to socialize yourself.